 Shapes and patterns are all around us, and it’s not surprising that they have found their way into the design world.
 Geometric designs vary from simplistic to complex and artistic forms.
-But which do qualify as geometric shapes designs?
-Any personal or promotional designs developed using geometric shapes and patterns to enhance, brand, or advertise.
+But which do qualify as geometric pattern designs?
+Any personal or promotional designs are developed using simple geometric patterns and shapes to enhance, brand, or advertise.

 You have creative liberty over the graphic design software you choose to create one-of-a-kind designs.

-You might not even realize all the geometric line designs, shapes, and patterns that make the world around you and what symbolism each holds.
+You might not even realize all the simple line designs, basic shapes, and complex patterns that make the world around you and what symbolism each holds.
 Many small details matter, how soft or sharp the edges are, what colors are used, and how the text and shapes are positioned.

 Did you ever realize how squares and rectangles make you feel in logos and branding?
 Microsoft, Lego, BBC, Chevrolet?
 All those brands attempt to convey stability and long-lasting trust.
 Isn’t that accurate?
 Those brands carry a generational value and universal integrity.

 What about triangles?
 Triangle logos’ ambitions lie in promoting success, growth, and progress.
-That’s why companies like Adobe, Reebok, HSBC, CAT, and many more prominently feature triangles.
+That’s why companies like Adobe, Reebok, HSBC, CAT, and many others prominently feature triangles.

 There is a lot more to analyze about the psychology of shapes; meanwhile, let’s dive into the real-life applications of geometric shape designs.

 You can never go wrong with a geometric logo.
 You can perfectly convey your message, be memorable and easily marketable.
 There is no single way to geometric design, and the sky’s the limit in your creative journey.
 Combine different shapes, create various geometric patterns.
 Renderforest Logo Maker can generate a logo that works for you or choose the template and customize it to your needs.

 Source: Typesetting Magazine via PngEgg